 Join us online at 6 pm on July 7th for moderated Zoom panel discussion on Ken Burns' College Behind Bars, a documentary about the Bard Prison Initiative (BPI).
 You can watch some or all of the four-part series on Netflix, and here is a discussion guide.
 View the trailer or the extended trailer for College Behind Bars!
 We will be joined by BPI founder Max Kenner, BPI graduate Dyjuan Tatro, and one more BPI graduate.
 Email Lee if you have any questions or need help accessing the documentary.
 Feel free to join us even if you don't watch!
 Click here to register for the event.

 Become a pen pal, especially with someone who is LGBTQ.
 Let us know if you’re interested; CBST sometimes gets letters from incarcerated people, and we also find pen pals through Black and Pink.

 You can help to ensure that no trans person at risk in NYC jails remains in detention before their trial by volunteering to post bail.
 CBST members have been trained to post – and have posted – bail, with funds contributed to the Emergency Release Fund (not your own money).
 Sign up to volunteer or contribute here.

-CBST is partnering with Witness to Mass Incarceration to provide suitcases to returning citizens.
-Each suitcase costs $2,000, and provides a person newly released with basic necessities to help them at they reenter society, including clothes that fit, toiletries, a computer so that they can begin to look for work, and a community to welcome them as they begin this new journey.
-Join us by clicking here to donate.
+February 2019: CBST partnered with Witness to Mass Incarceration to provide suitcases to recently released individuals.
+Each suitcase costs $2,000, and provides a person newly released with basic necessities to help them as they reenter society, including clothes that fit, toiletries, a computer so that they can begin to look for work, and a community to welcome them as they begin this new journey.

 Suggested Reading Material